-What are the TPS eligibility requirements?1
+What are the TPS eligibility requirements?

-Afghan and Ukrainian nationals who have been physically and continuously present in the United States since the designation date (see table above) are eligible for TPS.
+Cameroonian nationals who have been physically and continuously present in the United States since the designation date above are eligible for TPS.
 Those who entered the United States after these dates are not eligible.

-- Eligibility requirements: - o File the application during the registration period; - o Have continuously resided in the United States since a date specified by DHS; - o Show continuous physical presence in the United States since the effective date of designation: - Have not been convicted of a felony or two or more misdemeanors in the United States; - o Not subject to certain bars to asylum or inadmissible for certain reasons.
+- Eligibility requirements: - File the application during the registration period; - Have continuously resided in the United States since a date specified by DHS; - Show continuous physical presence in the United States since the effective date of designation; - Have not been convicted of a felony or two or more misdemeanors in the United States; - Not subject to certain bars to asylum or inadmissible for certain reasons.